What is the AIM Emerging Tech Leaders Academy?

 AIM is coordinating the program under the guidance and direction of a volunteer Steering Committee, comprised of IT managers from small, medium and large size organizations representing the diverse industries in the region.

-Payment is due at the time of registration for all participants enrolling in the 2020 AIM IT Emerging Leaders Program.
+Payment is due at the time of registration for all participants enrolling in the 2021 AIM Emerging Tech Leaders Program.
 AIM will consider requests for alternate payment arrangements.
 All such requests should be made via email and state the circumstances warranting a payment plan.
 Requests must be agreed to prior to registration.

-In order for participants to receive a full refund they must withdraw before the first class, April 23rd, 2020.
+In order for participants to receive a full refund, they must withdraw before the first class, May 6th, 2021.
 Transfer of a registration to a co-worker is allowed.
 If withdrawal occurs after this date, participants will be obligated to AIM to pay the full tuition amount.
 Refunds will be generated within 30 business days of receipt of notice of withdrawal.
 All notices of withdrawal must be submitted via email to:

 Director of Tech Leadership Development